Networking and configuration

 IP address and ping

 If you purchased a Kasli or Kasli-SoC device from M-Labs, it will arrive with an IP address already set, normally the address requested in the web shop at time of purchase.
 If you did not specify an address at purchase, the default IP M-Labs uses is 192.168.1.75.
-If you did not obtain your hardware from M-Labs, or if you have just reflashed your core device, see Tips and troubleshooting below.
+If you did not obtain your hardware from M-Labs, or if you have just reflashed your core device, see DHCP and default addresses below.

 Once you know the IP, check that you can ping your device: